nrzaman/take-home-assessment-2025/README.md

 ### Testing

 1. Open a Terminal window.
-2. Navigate to the parent directory of the cloned repository and into `src/api`
+2. Navigate to the parent directory of the cloned repository and into `src/api`.
-3. Run `export PYTHONPATH=/path/to/src/api`
+3. Run `export PYTHONPATH=/path/to/src/api`.
+Otherwise, it will not recognize `route.py` as the primary backend app for the unit tests.
-4. Run `pytest`
+4. Run `pytest` in `src/api`

-### Common Debugging Issues
+### Debugging

-If there is a data load issue, it's possible that it is blocked by a CORS policy.
-While there was code written to address this, `src/config/local_api.json` may need to be updated with a different port number.

-Error logs for any backend issues can be found in `src/api/backend-error.log`.
+Error logs for any backend issues can be found in `src/api/backend-error.log` or `./backend-error.log`.
+For frontend issues, there are console logs that can be accessed by inspecting the page.

 ## Future Considerations